royalosyin/Create-Concise-Charts-for-Reporting/README.md

 - DRY (do not repeat yourself),
 - White spaces are not a enemy.
 They are your friends.
 - Perfection is achieved. not when there is nothing left to add but when there is nothing left to take away ...
-  (Antoine de StExupery.
+  (Antoine de St.Exupery.
 Wind, Sand, and Starts, 1939)

 Learn by doing.